 - This should go without saying, but you MUST be the author of the post.
 In other words, please don’t purchase a ghost-written piece and try to palm it off as your own writing.

-- Send me a 75-word-ish bio that includes your blog/site link and a contact link (e.g. your Twitter handle); you must include at least one social profile so that people can connect with you.
+- Submit a 75-word-ish bio that includes your blog/site link and contact information (e.g. your Twitter handle); you must include at least one social profile so that people can connect with you.

-- Send me at least one link to an image via Flickr or other similar site, that is Creative Commons-licensed for commercial use, that you think best represents your post.
+- Send in at least one link to an image via Flickr or other similar site, that is Creative Commons-licensed for commercial use, and which you think best represents your post.
 If you want to use your own photo, even better!

-- Not send me any images that you don’t hold the copyright to.
+- Submit any images to which you don’t hold the copyright

-- Not send me any files you don’t have permission to use, or cite (e.g. documents or media to embed).
+- Submit any files you don’t have permission to use or cite (e.g. documents or media to embed)